CAVEconnectome/CAVEclient/docs/tutorials/l2cache.md

 available shortly (on the order of seconds) if systems are operational.
 Please note that PCA is not calculated for very small objects because it is not meaningful.
-So if you are interested in differentiating whether PCA is not available because it hasn\'t been calculated, vs when its not available because it is not possible to calculate, you should ask for at least one other non PCA statistic as well.
-You will see that its availability correlates strongly with size_nm3.
+So if you are interested in differentiating whether PCA is not available because it hasn't been calculated, vs when its not available because it is not possible to calculate, you should ask for at least one other non PCA statistic as well.
+You will see that its availability correlates strongly with `size_nm3`.

 ## Use Cases